WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Arizona/WaterAllocation/ReadME.md

 #### Operation:
 - Generate empty sites.csv file with controlled vocabulary headers.
 - Assign SiteNativeID from 'SITE_ID'.
-- Specify site from 'WELL_TYPE'.
+- Specify site type from 'WELL_TYPE'.
 - Leave site name as 'Unspecified'.
 - Project 'UTM_X_METERS' and 'UTM_Y_METERS' coordindates in NAD 83 UTM Zone 12 to longitude and latitude in EPSG:4236.
 - Leave the CoordinateMethodCV as 'Unspecified'.